 Carnival celebrations in Mexico are some of the most exuberant you'll find anywhere.
 Carnival is a colorful and uninhibited celebration, an opportunity to express joy, have fun, eat and drink in excess, and party until dawn.
 It is celebrated in many places in the Catholic world: in preparation for the solemnity of Lent, the unrestrained celebration allows people to get all the craziness out of their systems so they'll be ready for the sobriety and temperance that characterizes the Lenten season.
 Carnival in Mazatlan is said to be the third-largest celebration worldwide, following Rio de Janeiro and New Orleans.

-How Carnival is Celebrated in Mexico:
+How Carnival Is Celebrated in Mexico